 Buying a vacation home may be right for you if:

-Buying a vacation home may not be right for you if:
+Buying a second home may not be right for you if:

-Owning a vacation home may cost more than you think.
+Buying a second home may cost more than you think.
 Here are some of the things you can expect to pay for:

 Unless you pay cash for your vacation home, you’ll have to pay a monthly mortgage payment.
 And, whether you pay cash or not, you’ll have to pay property taxes and a premium for hazard and liability insurance on the home.